sunwj/scanpath/README.md

 ![](figs/sample_results.jpg)

 We provide images and semantic features for the OSIE dataset which can be downloaded from [here](https://mega.nz/file/CjgE0QQL#rs_i7Dy1BB4b-s8kGrejAG7A-DdFbNfVoZz27RM-cXs).
 The semantic features are extracted using the [code and pre-trained models](https://github.com/ronghanghu/seg_every_thing), you can use the code to extract semantic features of other images.

-# Code will be released after I return to work